-During her internship at Catalyst, Georgia took part in the Springboard Accelerator business programme and was mentored by CEOs from Silicon Valley, PWC, Deloitte Digital, and Invest NI.
+During her internship at Catalyst, Georgia took part in the Springboard Accelerator business programme and was mentored by CEO's from Silicon Valley, PWC, Deloitte Digital, and Invest NI to name a few.

 Alongside her studies and working on her business ideas, Georgia raised money and volunteered for various charities close to her heart including the Friends of the Cancer Centre, CLIC Sargent and the Northern Ireland Cancer Fund for Children.
 In 2016, she was awarded a Millennium Volunteering Award.

 Speaking about her university experience Georgia said: “I've absolutely loved my time at Queen’s, it was such an experience!
 I've met so many amazing people, made some lifelong friends and my course suited me and my love for business so well.

 “Queen's has provided me with exceptional support.
 I had incredible lecturers who wholeheartedly wanted me to do well and their support and guidance with projects and assignments was second to none.
 As an entrepreneurial student the lecturers were also there guiding me with their expertise and knowledge as I progressed with my own outside business projects too.

 “It’s an unbelievable feeling to be graduating with a 2:1 and degree plus, especially from a world renowned university such as Queen's.
 I am so thankful for everything I have learnt, the world-class teaching I have received and the opportunities that Queen's has provided me with have made my university journey exceed all my expectations.”